Anmol-Srivastava/voter-suppression-analysis/docs/functional-specifications.md

 ## User Profiles

-Anticipated users are any lay-people interested in learning about the factors inhibiting voter turnout, or the variation in voting experiences across the U.S (and over time).
+Anticipated users include anyone interested in learning about the factors inhibiting voter turnout, or the variation in voting experiences across the U.S (and over time).
 Users may also be state-level legislators in charge of the redistricting process.
 These policy-makers need a good understanding of the citizen populations in each constituency to carry out this role.
 To that end, the data represented in our visualization may also be useful.

-In any case, users should be able to navigate map applications resembling those found on popular websites (e.g., Google Maps) via hover, point-and-click, pan, and scrolling operations.
+In any case, users must be able to clone a GitHub repository and follow a minimal set of installation instructions in a Linux environment.
+Users should also be able to navigate map applications resembling those found on popular websites (e.g., Google Maps) via hover, point-and-click, pan, and scrolling operations.
 Given appropriate direction, they must be able to clone a Git repository and run Python scripts to access and launch our visualization.

 ## Data Sources